joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6893937/2025/12/16/hugo-broos-south-africa-mbokazi-afcon/

 **Was Man Utd 4-4 Bournemouth the game of the season so far?
 Our writers have their say**\
-`Our writers debate the merits of a game that was packed with action, goals...and chaos.
+`Our writers debate the merits of a game that was packed with action, goals... and chaos.
 Lots of chaos`\
 https://nytimes.com/athletic/6893505/2025/12/16/man-utd-bournemouth-premier-league-game-of-the-season/

 **What to know about the report.**\